Everything You Need to Know About Gap Insurance Coverage

 This policy might not be one you’ve heard of before.
-Depending on your vehicle and what you owe, though, it might be one of the most important products you could buy.
+Depending on your new car and what you owe, though, it might be one of the most important products you could buy.

 What is GAP Insurance?

-Gap coverage — also referred to as an acronym of Guaranteed Asset (or Auto) Protection — is a type of insurance designed for drivers who still owe on their vehicles.
-Whether you have an auto loan (original or refinanced) or are leasing, buying a gap policy is worth considering, especially if there is a chance of ever owing more on your vehicle than it is actually worth, which can often happen with new cars purchased from the dealership.
+Gap insurance — also referred to as an acronym of Guaranteed Asset Protection — is a type of car insurance designed for drivers who still owe on their vehicles.
+Whether you have an auto loan (original or refinanced) or are leasing, buying a gap insurance policy is worth considering, especially if there is a chance of ever owing more on your vehicle than it is actually worth, which can often happen with new cars purchased from the dealership.